muratk3n/thirdwave/en/README.md

 ---

 Since the approach is well contained and controlled, I bet it can be fully automated one day..
-Load up seeds through from one end, come back in two months to get your fully grown beans from the other end..
+Load up seeds from one end, come back in two months to get your fully grown beans from the other end..

 ---